Kakarot-2000/Sentiment_Analysis_API/README.md

 They also improved machine translation, which resulted in the ability to translate documents into different languages, translate images into text, text into images, and captioning video etc.

 Dataset downloaded from : https://www.kaggle.com/crowdflower/first-gop-debate-twitter-sentiment#

+Folder Structure
+1. app.py: This file contains the Flask specific code.
+2. Templates folder: This folder contains the HTML/CSS and other files.
+These HTML files will be rendered on the web browser.

+To Run The Application
+1. Run 'python app.py' on cmd
+   This will now run your python application using Flask micro framework on your local machine.
+2. Enter the local host http address into browser.